 To be considered for substantive evaluation, an applicant's submission must meet the criteria set forth below.
 If the application does not meet these eligibility requirements, it will be considered ineligible and removed from further evaluation.

 A. Eligible Applicants

 i.
 Domestic Entities

 The proposed prime recipient and subrecipient(s) must be domestic entities.

-The following types of domestic entities are eligible to participate as a prime recipient or subrecipient of this FOA:
+The following table summarizes the eligibility of prime and subrecipients under the FOA: